pithos/pithos.github.io/index.md

 ## News

+**Pithos 1.3.1 released!** Mostly a minor bug-fix release smoothing over some minor issues, with a couple new features.
+See the [changelog](https://github.com/pithos/pithos/releases/tag/1.3.1) for details.

 **Pithos 1.3.0 released!** This is a major release involving a lot of bug fixes and a few new features.
 See the [changelog](https://github.com/pithos/pithos/releases/tag/1.3.0) for a full list.